celestiaorg/celestia-node/docs/adr/adr-001-predevnet-celestia-node.md

 ### Light nodes serving shares and samples

 At the moment, we will be using [bitswap](https://github.com/ipfs/go-bitswap) to retrieve samples and shares from the network.
 The way Bitswap works requires nodes that have the requested data to serve it.
 This is not necessarily ideal for a "light node" to do as supporting serving samples/shares would expand the resource requirements for a light node.

+Other negatives of bitswap include:
+* it somewhat couples storage with networking (e.g. it will be difficult to just compute the inner proof nodes on demand instead of storing them) by default
+* it requires multiple roundtrips for what could be a single (or at least fewer) roundtrip(s) if we wrote our own protocol; this is particularly relevant in the case where Celestia nodes will run on their own and download the whole block via the p2p network from other Celestia nodes (instead of from tendermint via RPC): the [current implementation](https://github.com/celestiaorg/celestia-core/blob/052d1269e0ec1de029e1cf3fc02d2585d7f9df10/p2p/ipld/read.go#L23-L30) using bitswap and ipfs is quite inefficient compared to a protocol that was not bitswap on a share-level
+* more code we do not directly have control over and more dependencies

 In the future, we should consider moving away from bitswap to either [GraphSync](https://github.com/ipfs/go-graphsync) or a custom protocol.